-- iPhone 6s and earlier: Simultaneously press and hold the Home button and power button until the screen goes completely black and the Apple logo appears.
+- iPhone 6s, iPhone SE (1st Generation), and older models: Simultaneously press and hold the Home button and power button until the screen goes completely black and the Apple logo appears.

 - iPhone 7: Simultaneously press and hold the volume down button and the power button until the screen goes black and the Apple logo appears.

-- iPhone 8 and newer: Press and release the volume up button, press and release the volume down button, then press and hold the side button until the display goes black and the Apple logo appears.
+- iPhone 8, iPhone SE (2nd Generation), and newer models: Press and release the volume up button, press and release the volume down button, then press and hold the side button until the display goes black and the Apple logo appears.

 A hard reset will fix this problem most of the time.
 If it did, immediately backup your iPhone to iTunes (PCs and Macs running Mojave 10.14 or earlier), Finder (Macs running Catalina 10.15 and newer), or iCloud.
 If this problem persists, you’ll want a copy of all the data on your iPhone!